 Choose what to wear for a video interview in the same way you would if you were attending an interview in person.
 Something smart and relatively neutral is best for a recorded video interview, even if you’re not going to have to dress like that should you get the job.

-Try to get into the habit of looking at the camera rather than looking at yourself on screen, it invites eye contact and makes you look more engaged and attentive.
+Try to get into the habit of looking at the camera.
+This helps create eye contact.
+It also makes you seem more engaged and attentive.

 Remember to smile (at the right times) and nod when another person is speaking to show that you are listening and interested.
 Sit upright and try not to move around too much, even if you are feeling a little on edge or uncomfortable.